Electronic origin of delicate antiferromagnetism in Fe$_{x}$NbS$_2$

-Notably, the partially-occupied \ttg \ states residing at the Fermi energy ($E_F$) differ for the two phases, with substantial reorganization of these antibonding 3$d$ states in the zigzag phase relative to stripe.
-As shown in the zoomed-in view between -400~meV and 400~meV of the PDOS plot in Figure~\ref{fig4}~(a), in the transition from the stripe to the zigzag phase, this \ttg \ level is globally pushed above $E_F$, while the PDOS tail below $E_F$ spreads across the [0,400] meV binding energy, consistent with the quasiparticle decoherence observed in ARPES for $x > x_c$ (Figure~\ref{fig2}).
+Notably, the partially-occupied \ttg \ states residing at the Fermi energy ($E_F$) are computed to differ for the two phases, with substantial reorganization of these antibonding 3$d$ states in the zigzag phase relative to stripe.
+As shown in the zoomed-in view between -400~meV and 400~meV of the PDOS plot in Fig.~\ref{fig4}~(a), in the transition from the stripe to the zigzag phase, this \ttg \ level is pushed above $E_F$, while the PDOS tail falls 400~meV below $E_F$, qualitatively consistent with ARPES observation for $x > x_c$ (Fig.~\ref{fig2}, see Fig.~\ref{SI-SI_bands} for the calculated unfolded band structure).
 More drastic differences in the PDOS of the occupied \ttg \ orbitals further below $E_F$ between the two phases are also observed in our calculations.
-The schematic in Figure~\ref{fig4}~(b) summarizes the electronic structure evolution across $x_c$.
-As $x$ increases above 1/3, the zigzag phase is favored, where the increasing $U$ depopulates these \ttg \ states and causes a decoherence of occupied Fe states above $x_c$, leading to more electrons returning to the Nb 4$d$ states.
-This scenario is consistent with the observation in Fig.~ \ref{fig2}~(a)(b), as well as a slightly enhanced Fe pre-$L_3$ edge peak for $x$ = 0.36 in XAS measurements (see SI \cite{SI}) and the slightly increased ordered moment size due to the removal of anti-bonding Fe electrons for $x > x_c$ seen in neutron scattering~\cite{sw_prx2022}.
-Although the microscopic origin of the enhanced correlation effect above $x_c$ still calls for further experimental and theoretical investigations, it is plausible that this enhanced correlation effect could be the cause of the rapid decoherence of Fe states across $x_c$, as well as the sudden change of the magnetic ground state that leads to opposite resistive switching behavior~\cite{weber2021}. \\
+The schematic in Fig.~\ref{fig4}~(b) summarizes the electronic structure evolution across $x_c$.
+As $x$ increases above 1/3, the zigzag phase is favored, where the increased $U$ depopulates these \ttg \ states and causes a decoherence of occupied Fe states above $x_c$, leading to more electrons returning to the Nb 4$d$ states.
+This occupation change of Fe \ttg \ states is consistent with the observation in Fig.~ \ref{fig2}~(b), as well as a slightly enhanced Fe pre-$L_3$ edge peak for $x$ = 0.36 in XAS measurements (Fig.~\ref{SI-SI_XAS}~\cite{SI}) and the slightly increased ordered moment size due to the removal of anti-bonding Fe electrons for $x > x_c$ seen in neutron scattering~\cite{sw_prx2022}. \\

-Our work suggests that Fe intercalated TMD is a unique correlated electron system, where the moment-carrying narrow-bandwidth Fe 3$d_{z^2}$ states are within 0.2 eV below $E_F$, and are extremely sensitive to intercalation-tuned correlation effects.
-The proximity of Fe 3$d_{z^2}$ state to $E_F$, unique among other M$_x$TA$_2$ systems, also helps understand the abrupt changes across $x_c$ = 1/3 absent in other intercalated TMD systems.
-Finally, atomically resolved probes, such as scanning tunneling microscope/spectroscopy (STM/S) may help shed light on the microscopic origin of the sudden change in the correlation strength in Fe across $x_c$, possibly by revealing local Fe vacancy or interstitial disorders and the corresponding local density of states (DOS).